dsa66253/111_2_dbms_final_project/README.md

 4. install cmake by entering the command `brew install cmake` on terminal. check out [reference](https://formulae.brew.sh/formula/cmake)
 5. replace the `mysqld_safe.sh` under the `/Users/kobe/Downloads/mysql-8.0.33/scripts` by our script `/Final_code/pub_sub_server/mysqld_safe.sh`
 6. open a teminal and change to the directory to `mysql_build` we just created and enter the command `cmake /Users/kobe/Downloads/mysql-8.0.33 -DCMAKE_INSTALL_PREFIX=/usr/local/mysql -DMYSQL_DATADIR=/usr/local/mysql/data -DWITH_BOOST=/usr/local/Cellar/boost/1.81.0_1` to prepare make file for msyql compilation.
 This parameter would be machine-dpendent.
 Take it carefully.
-7. use the 2.
-6. terminal and `make -j4` to build mysql project
+7. use the step 6 terminal and `make -j4` to build mysql project
 8. `sudo make install` to install mysql server

-After 2.
-8 step, the mysql server is already installed on the machine.
+After step 8, the mysql server is already installed on the machine.
 However, the post-installation step need to be taken by [official document](https://dev.mysql.com/doc/refman/5.7/en/postinstallation.html)

 9. initialize mysql server by the following commands `cd /usr/local/mysql`, `mkdir mysql-files`, `chown mysql:mysql mysql-files`, `chmod 750 mysql-files`, and `bin/mysqld --initialize --user=mysql`.
 10. the first time to launch mysql server `sudo bin/mysqld_safe --user=mysql`